 Modern womb is derived from Old English wamb; Old High German wamba, a tender part, lower abdomen as different from the stomach; today: the lap, embrace; Wiktionary.

-The Greek myth of Cronus elaborated on the abdomen and vocabulary differences between eating or care.
+The Greek myth of Cronus elaborated also on the abdomen and vocabulary differences between eating or care.

 A D V E R T I S E M E N T

 The world may never have seen her original handwriting, if her skill was taken for supernatural.
 Feel welcome to Poems by Emily Dickinson prepared for print by Teresa Pelka: thematic stanzas, notes on the Greek and Latin inspiration, the correlative with Webster 1828, and the Aristotelian motif, Things perpetual — these are not in time, but in eternity.